 Sallie, Civil War Mascot

 Sallie’s first battle was at Cedar Mountain in 1862.
-It was reported that she remained right with the color guard throughout the entire battle.
+It was reported that she remained right with the color guard throughout the entire fight.
 She continued this pattern of staying with the front line at Antietam, Fredericksburg, and Chancellorsville.
 The soldiers reported that she raced around and barked at the enemy, providing moral support and inspiration to the men.

 At Gettysburg, Sallie was separated from her unit when the men fell back during the first day of fighting.
-She returned to the field where the regiment had started and waited with those who had fallen there.
+She returned to the field where the regiment started and waited with those who had fallen there.

 After the Confederate retreat, a soldier from a Massachusetts unit found her on the field and recognized that she was the dog that accompanied the Pennsylvania infantry.
 He returned her to her regiment.